MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-licensing-and-activation-in-office-365-proplus.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Explains how to assign Office 365 ProPlus licenses to users, and how individual installations are activated."
+description: "Explains how to assign Microsoft 365 Apps licenses to users, and how individual installations are activated."
 ---

 # Overview of licensing and activation in Microsoft 365 Apps